 I see a lot of people with rotator cuff tears, but unfortunately, most of them have been poorly informed or do not understand what this means.
-Many believe that a torn rotator cuff tendon means either surgery or a life of pain and disability.
-However, this just isn’t the case and so I want to discuss some of the issues that are not explained well to patients with rotator cuff tears and give you some of my top tips to help.
+Many believe that a torn rotator cuff means either surgery or a life of pain and disability.
+However, this isn’t the case and I want to discuss the facts of cuff tears that are not explained well to patients and give you one of my top tips that help explain cuff tears better.

-The first thing to say is tears of the rotator cuff are common, really common, in fact, they should be seen as a normal part of ageing, just like wrinkles on the inside.
-We often start to see rotator cuff tears appear in people without pain or any other symptoms from the age of 50 onwards (ref).
-In fact, one paper found that if you are over the age of 50 and have a rotator cuff tear seen on a scan it is twice as likely NOT to be giving you any symptoms, and this increases to four times by the age of 80 (ref).
+The first thing to mention is that tears of the rotator cuff are common, really common.
+In fact, they should be seen as a normal part of ageing, just like skin wrinkles on the inside.
+We start to see rotator cuff tears appear in people without pain or any other symptoms from the age of 50 onwards (ref).
+In fact, one paper found that if you are over the age of 50 and have a rotator cuff tear seen on a scan it is twice as likely to NOT be giving you any symptoms, and this increases to four times by the age of 80 (ref).

-However, this just isn’t explained well to patients of this age and so we need to start informing patients that once you get to a certain age these tears may have been there a long time before they had any symptoms.
-In fact there is a strong possibility that they may also have similar tears on their non-painful shoulder, but please be careful telling patients this as the power of words can be very strong.
-Just by tell patients they may have tears elsewhere it could prime some to start to feel symptoms no matter how well you word it.
+However, this just isn’t explained well to patients and so we first need to start informing patients that once you get to a certain age these tears of your cuff may have been there a long time before you had any symptoms.
+Also, there is a strong possibility that they may have similar tears on their non-painful shoulder, but please be careful in how you tell patients this as the power of words can be very strong, just by telling patients they may have tears elsewhere could prime some to start to feel symptoms.

 It’s not a rope!